ErfanFathi/camera-calibration/README.md

 This is a message for github : <br />
 Yeah i'm a iranian scientist <br />
-but you can't restricted my freedom <br />
+but you can't restrict my freedom <br />
-you can't restricted my github account <br />
+you can't restrict my github account <br />

 Feel free to use, modify this code.
 And please feel free to fork the code from Github and send pull requests.